 As the report says, “you don’t have to like the UK to like the Premier League; the League has the power to ‘pull’ people towards the UK.”
 That said, the PL is a British league tab.
 It’s in Britain, you can’t separate the two, and there’s still something quintessentially English about the PL: racism.
 A conflation between English and British?
 Only if you deny the racism and nationalism that they’re both built upon.
 There ain’t no Black in the Union Jack.

 The British Icon Index II League Table is a formidable list to rank for any Black person.
 It includes The Monarchy (#10 – head of the “Colonial” Commonwealth), HSBC (#9 – has historical links to slavery) and British Universities (#5 – that produce racism).
 However, I’d say the PL is the least racist in terms of its legacy out of those four mentioned.
-Hence, you’re more likely to feel positive or less negative than you would about the Queen or the banks.
-For instance, flip the list upside down, and you’ve got a variation on a British White Supremacy Icon Index, with the Queen at number one.
+Hence, you’re more likely to feel positive or less negative than you would about Queen Elizabeth II or the banks.
+For instance, flip the list upside down, and you’ve got a variation on a British White Supremacy Icon Index, with Queen Elizabeth II at number one.
 In a GMB discussion, Kehinde Andrews rightly said the “world’s number one symbol of White supremacy.”

 On the one hand, when racism gets the media’s attention, it’s terrible for all of us, particularly Black people; on the other hand, it’s good, especially good for us.
 The current government and its